Drabant Corps of Charles XII: Sword

-From 1700 to 1703, the Drabants used a 112 cm sword of model 1693 (m/1693), with a 95 cm long double-edged straight blade, with blood grooves; the width of the blade was 3,7 cm at the hilt, and 2,4 cm half a meter out from the hilt.
+From 1700 to 1703, the Drabants used a 112 cm sword of model 1693 (m/1693), with a 95 cm long double-edged straight blade, with fullers; the width of the blade was 3,7 cm at the hilt, and 2,4 cm half a meter out from the hilt.
 The common-Drabants had hilts made of polished blue tempered wrought iron, with the grip wrapped in gilded brass wire; the ranks above them presumably had gilded brass hilts and wire.

 In 1701, Charles XII ordered a new set of swords for his Drabants, to be made with the "finest goods possible"; they arrived in late 1703, during the campaign in Poland, costing 14 and a 1/3 silver dollar for each.
 The m/1701 was about 121,5 cm long (103,9 cm long blade) and weighed around 1,7 kg; the width of the blade was at least 4,1 cm at the hilt, 3,1 cm half a metre out and 0,8 cm near the point.
 (Note: On 21 February 1701, Charles XII placed an order for 200 new Drabant-swords (and 100 additional blades) according to the "Saxon manner", with a requested blade-length of 98,97 cm, and a width of 4,95 cm (at the hilt) to 2,47 cm (near the point).
 The manufacturer received the order with some confusion, as such proportions were seen as remarkably wide and heavy.
 For this reason, two different prototypes were sent back to Charles XII before entering mass production; one of them [the recommended one] being narrower but slightly longer than what was initially requested.
 After having tested both prototypes, Charles XII replied on 27 May 1701, deciding upon the longer variant.
 The exact specifications for the m/1701—which was seen as being unusually large—have not been identified; however, the blade for the later m/1717, which was "efter wahnlige Drabante modellen giorde" (made in lines with the previous Drabant models), was 103,9 cm long, and at least 4 cm wide (at the hilt), with a weight of around 1,7 kg, including the hilt.)
 It offered no blood grooves and all hilts were made of gilded brass.
 New swords were ordered in 1711 and 1717, with a similar appearance to that of the m/1701.

 In 1716, the ranks above the common-Drabants received new hilts.
 The sword had a ribbon of yellow and blue silk (possibly adorned with gold).
 The scabbard was made of hardwood covered in chamois leather (moose), and was attached to a waist belt made of blue velvet for the lieutenants (including captain lieutenant), and jagg (a simpler form of velvet) for the ranks below.